 Weak.
-The WEAK condition was designed to dissaude people from concluding that the examples shown reflected a representative or unbiased sample of the category of interest.
-Instead, people were encouraged to believe that each training item was selected from a diverse (and ill-specified) set of items which also contained items that were not examples of the target category.
-Previous work suggests that people tend to assume strong sampling by default (particularly when no examples falling outside the category are presented); as a result, instructional manipulations alone are often insufficient to suppress a belief in strong sampling or intentional selection of data (e.g., Hayes, Navarro, et al., 2019; Ransom et al., 2016).
-In order to make the weak sampling cover story more believable, we therefore combined it with a learning context that reinforced the existence of a weak sampling process.
-We did this by presenting people in the WEAK condition with an additional phase preliminary to the first training round in which they were shown a 6×5 arrangement of packing boxes and asked to select boxes in any order (without being told why this was necessary).
+The WEAK condition was designed to encourage people to believe that each training item was selected at random and that it was at least theoretically possible to see examples not in the target category.
+To achieve this, people in the WEAK condition were presented with an additional phase preliminary to the first training round.
+In this phase, a 6×5 arrangement of packing boxes was displayed on screen, and people were asked to select boxes in any order (but not told why this was necessary).
 After selecting 11 boxes, people were told that the contents would be revealed later in the experiment.
 Following this, the first training phase commenced, which was identical for all participants.

-At the start of the second training phase participants were informed that they would be given a chance to learn more about which items were Wuggams.
-Following this, participants in the AFTER condition were immediately shown the eight remaining training items without explanation.
-People in the BEFORE condition were told that we had many boxes containing examples from our catalogue, and that these examples included but were not limited to Wuggams (this is important because under weak sampling it is possible to sample instances from outside of the category).
+During the second training phase, participants in the AFTER condition were immediately shown the eight remaining training items without explanation.
+Those in the BEFORE condition were told that we had many boxes containing examples from our catalogue, and that these examples included but were not limited to Wuggams.
 After this, the original array of (closed) boxes was displayed, indicating the ones that the participant had previously selected.
 People were then told: